 There is no perfect, one-date-fits-all formula for that special conception day that changes your life from a party of two to a family of three.
 But while many so-called experts in our culture today are advocating long periods of DINKhood (double-income, no-kids), I think there is a preponderance of concrete and observable evidence pointing toward the opposite: that having children early in marriage is, well, great.

-- What’s yours really is ours.
+ours.
 In marriage, two people with strikingly unique pasts, personalities, families, hobbies, careers, and interests come together, learning to share themselves and everything they have with one another in the most intimate human relationship possible.
 A baby is inarguably the most bonding experience that these two individuals can share.
 A child is not more one spouse’s than the others; he is equally and uniquely theirs.
 The love between them becomes manifested in another person, deeply loved and cherished by them as a little human soul that they joined with God to create.
 Talk about two becoming one flesh…

 - A statistically higher chance of marital success.
 Sociologists have shown that couples who have children within the first couple years of marriage have significantly lower rates of divorce.
 Sounds good to me.